invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 | `genericEventHubName`               | No       | `invictus-{resourcePrefix}-genericreceiver-evhb` | EventHub name for the import job |

 ## Secret parameters
+Parameters related to the security of the deployed applications.

 | Parameter                           | Required | Default                         | Description                                |
 | ----------------------------------- | :------: | ------------------------------- | ------------------------------------------ |